erik-3milabs/private-billings/docs/universal_cost_split.md

 # Universal Cost Split
-The peer-to-peer trading process typically consists of four phases:
-- **forecast**; each peer creates a prediction of their energy consumption / production for the coming period.
-- **auction**; each peer offers / bids for energy.
-The auction sets a trading price and connects the offers to the bids.
-- **utilization**; during the predetermined period, each peer consumes / delivers energy.
-- **billing**; each peer is billed / rewarded for their consumption / production.

-This demosntrates that energy is traded (auctioned) _before_ it is produced/consumed.
-The offers/bids generated for the auction rely on imperfect forecasts, which leads to discrepancies between what was promised in the auction phase and what was actually delivered/consumed in the utilization phase.
-The Universal Cost Split (UCS) billing model attempts to resolves these discrepancies in the billing phase.
+The Universal Cost Split (UCS) is an instance of a [billing model](billing_model.md) introduced by Madhusudan, Zobiri and Mustafa [1] at ISC2 2022.

-In Universal Cost Split (UCS), the cost incurred by these discrepancies are equally spread among those contributing to the discrepancy.
+In UCS, the cost incurred by discrepancies between the auction and utilization phase are uniformly divided among those contributing to the discrepancy.
-That is: if more energy was produced than promised, the loss in revenue is carried equally among those that produced too much; if too much energy was consumed, the cost associated with purchasing the extra energy is spread uniformly over the overconsumers.
+That is: if more energy was produced than promised, the excess energy is sold to the energy supplier for the (low) feed-in tarif.
+The loss incurred from not being able to trade for (the higher) trading price, is carried equally among those that produced too much.
+Similarly, if too much energy was consumed, the cost associated with purchasing the extra energy is spread uniformly over the overconsumers.

 We provide a pseudo-code representation of the billing model below:
 ```